-The accuracy of the tests relies on a variety of factors, including, but not limited to the test itself, the manufacturer, how common a disease it is, the sample collection process (i.e., where and when the test is done) and the patient themselves (hydration level, etc.).
-Some tests, like mammograms for breast cancer diagnosis, can be incorrect as often as 50 percent of the time, whereas others like a urine test for chlamydia are accurate nearly 100 percent of the time, according to Sasha Guttentag, PhD.
+The accuracy of the tests relies on a variety of factors, including, but not limited to the test itself, the manufacturer, how common the disease is, the sample collection process (i.e., where and when the test is done), and the patient themselves (hydration level, etc.).
+Some tests, like mammograms for breast cancer diagnosis, can be incorrect as often as 50 percent of the time, whereas others like a urine test for chlamydia are accurate nearly 100 percent of the time, according to Sasha Guttentag, Ph.D.

 The frequency of mistakes with tests correlates to how well the test can correctly identify negative cases.
 This is referred to as specificity, which is important in clinical testing.
 If a test has a specificity of 90 percent, that means if 100 people test negative for a disease, 90 of them will be truly negative and 10 will get a false positive result.